pdf-association/arlington-pdf-model/TestGrammar/README.md

 * all messages from validating PDF files are prefixed with `^Error:` or `Warning:` to make regex-based post processing easier

-* possible error messages from PDF file validation are as follows.
-Each error message also provides some context (e.g. a PDF object number):
+* possible warning and error messages from PDF file validation are as follows.
+Each message may also provide context (e.g. a PDF object number) so long as `--brief` is **not** specified (default):

 ```
 Error: EXCEPTION ...
 Error: Failed to open ...
 Error: failed to acquire Trailer ...
-Error: Can't select any link from ...
+Error: can't select any link from ...
 Error: not an indirect reference as required: ...
 Error: wrong type: ...
 Error: wrong value: ...
 Error: non-inheritable required key doesn't exist ...
 Error: required key doesn't exist (inheritance not checked) ...
 Error: object validated in two different contexts.
 First: ...
+Error: array length incorrect for ...
+Error: could not get value for key ...
+Error: PDF array object encountered, but using Arlington dictionary
+Error: name tree Kids array element number xxx was not a dictionary
+Error: number tree Kids array element number xxx was not a dictionary
+Error: name tree Kids object was not an array
+Error: number tree Kids object was not an array
+Error: name tree Names array element xxx was missing 2nd element in a pair
+Error: name tree Names array element xxx error for 1st element in a pair (not a string?)
+Error: name tree Names object was missing or not an array when Kids was also missing
+Error: number tree Nums object was missing when Kids was also missing
+Error: number tree Nums array was invalid
+Error: number tree Nums array element xxx was not an integer
+Error: number tree Nums array element xxx was not an object
+Warning: key 'xxx' is not defined in Arlington for "yyy"
 ```

 * the Arlington PDF model is based on PDF 2.0 (ISO 32000-2:2020) where some previously optional keys are now required